marcelofinamorvieira/DatoContentLink/examples/nextjs-app-router/README.md

 ## Key pieces

-- `lib/datoClient.ts`: wraps `fetch` with `withContentLinkHeaders` so every preview query sends the required headers.
+- `lib/datoClient.ts`: adds the `X-Visual-Editing` and `X-Base-Editing-Url` headers to every preview request.
 - `components/PreviewVisualEditing.tsx`: tiny client component that enables visual editing and disposes the controller when preview mode deactivates.
 - `app/page.tsx`: server component that fetches preview content and mounts the helper when `draftMode()` is enabled.